wilsonliaows/docs/connectors/jira/actions.md

 ![Sample project issue type](/assets/images/jira-docs/sample-project-issue-type.png) *Using a sample project issue type to retrieve fields across multiple issue types & projects*

-Similar to the [project issue type field](/connectors/jira/actions.md#project-issue-type) above, you can use the picklist to choose the project & issue type, or enter them manually by entering the project key & issue type, separated by two hyphens, e.g. **PROJ--Bug**.

 #### Summary
 Summary of the issue to be created.
 By default, this field is required, unless defined otherwise by your Jira field configuration.